lillianpetersen/lillianpetersen.github.io/crop4cast.md

 #### Current Crop Yield Conditions, updated July 2020
 <p style="font-family: arial, sanserif; font-size:19pt">
 <ul style="PADDING-LEFT: 20px">
-  <li>Rainy seasons across Africa seem to be keeping crop conditions favorable
+  <li>Rainy seasons across Africa seem to be keeping crop conditions favorable</li>
   <li>It is vital that we continue to keep an eye on crop conditions as the repercussions of COVID19 continue to develop.
-It is possible that farmers will have insufficient access to seeds, fertilizers, and pesticides due to economic volatility, which could lead to an international hunger crisis.
+It is possible that farmers will have insufficient access to seeds, fertilizers, and pesticides due to economic volatility, which could lead to an international hunger crisis.</li>
 </ul>
 </p>